 An agriturismo here is also a chance to experience some of their own slight variations in what you may imagine as traditional Tuscan food and wine, which tends to be epitomized by the produce of Chianti, and many agriturismos also give cooking classes, likewise at all vineyard hotels in Chianti you’ll find a full program of wine tourism activities.

 The region is also famous for its saffron, it produces what most people say is Italy’s best, and you’ll find it flavouring much of what you will be served in traditional restaurants and of course in some of the quality home cooked meals you can enjoy at an agriturismo.

 A lot of Cinghiale (Wild boar) is also eaten around here, and you will find it in all sorts of concotions; soups, stews and even salami.
 Especially in salami in fact; it is served almost everywhere and a (non vegetarian!) visitor to this part of Tuscany will usually be coerced into sampling it at some point.

 Near Siena lies more strikingly beautiful countryside.
 In contrast to other regions of Tuscany much of the land here, especially to the south of Siena, is dry and bare; the so called ‘Crete Senesi’.
 These low hills of greyish-brown eroded clay dominate the landscape giving a slightly mysterious, other worldly feel to the area.

 There is even something of a desert region south of Siena; The Accona Desert, to the south and west of the lovely town of Asciano.
 Despite the generally harsh environment though a surprising amount of the land is cultivated using irrigation techniques.

-It is mainly for pastureland and cereals, though the area is also famous for its white truffles, and apart from around the more fertile Val d’Orcia farther south you’ll find only small amounts of the olive groves and vineyards so typical of other areas of Tuscany.
+It is mainly for pastureland and cereals, though the area is also famous for its white truffles, and you’ll find less of the olive groves and vineyards so typical of other areas of Tuscany.

 How To Get There: